-Discovering water beneath your furnace is a homeowner’s worst dream.
-Is it an HVAC (heating, ventilation, air conditioning) malfunction or plumbing problem?
-It’s hard to say for sure, but BW/Cook Service Experts Heating & Air Conditioning is here with a few HVAC issues that could be the culprit of a leaky furnace.
+Coming home to find water surrounding your furnace is a homeowner’s worst fear.
+Is it a furnace malfunction or plumbing problem?
+It’s hard to say for sure, but Service Experts Heating, Air Conditioning & Plumbing is here with some HVAC issues that could result in a leaky furnace.

-Standard-efficiency heating equipment should not have condensation so if your system does, it may be that the flue pipe was not sized right.
-The hot exhaust could be cooling and condensing inside the pipe, then draining back into your furnace and leaking out.
+A standard-efficiency heating system should not have condensation so if your system does, it might be that the flue pipe was not sized right.
+The heated exhaust could be cooling and condensing in the pipe, then draining back into your furnace and leaking out.

-The condensation from a high-efficiency furnace usually flows out to a floor drain.
-If there is blockage in the line or the floor drain, it could be the culprit of a leak around your heating system.
-A precision tune-up from a furnace repair technician should help prevent this problem from occurring.
-Unfortunately, skipping furnace maintenance might result in a clogged drain, resulting in wood, ceiling, or other damage to your home.
+Usually condensation from a high-efficiency furnace flows out to a floor drain.
+If there is a clog in the tubing or the floor drain, it could result in a leak around your heating equipment.
+A seasonal tune-up from a furnace repair contractor should help prevent this problem from taking place.
+Unfortunately, skipping furnace maintenance may cause a clogged drain, resulting in wood, ceiling, or other damage to your family’s home.

-This problem should be discovered with seasonal heating tune-ups, but if your heating equipment is leaking water, the humidifier may be leaking inside the heating system.
-Water leaking into your furnace can cause serious damage to the internal parts so it’s best to call your furnace service technician as soon as possible if you think this could be your issue.
+This problem should be caught with regular furnace tune-ups, but if your heating system is leaking water, the humidifier may be leaking inside the heating system.
+Water leaking into your heating equipment can cause a lot of damage to the internal elements so it’s important to call your furnace service technician immediately if you think this might be your issue.

-To make sure your furnace doesn’t spring a leak and that it’s ready to keep your home warm all winter long, call BW/Cook Service Experts Heating & Air Conditioning in Elkhart today.
-Our fall promotion is going on until November 25th and you can save on a fall tune-up or qualifying home comfort systems.
+To make sure your heating equipment doesn’t spring a leak and that it’s prepared to keep your home warm all winter long, call Service Experts Heating, Air Conditioning & Plumbing in the U.S. today.
+Our fall promotion is happening now and you can save on a fall tune-up or qualifying HVAC systems.